-ZeMKI Lab "Film, Media Art and Popular Culture"
+Project leader: Dr. Bettina Henzler (ZeMKI Lab "Film, Media Art and Popular Culture")

-The three-year DFG research project “Film Aesthetics and Childhood” is dedicated to the media-specifc aesthetics of childhood in the French auteur cinema.
-The aim is to explore flm aesthetic strategies to depict childhood and to convey the experience of childhood through flms: How do flms such as “Le voyage du ballon rouge”, “Les vacances de M. Hulot”, “La rentrée des classes”, “Abouna”, “Tomboy”, “Ponette”, “Les quatre cents coups” and others convey the experience and perception of childhood and children?
+The three-year DFG research project “Film Aesthetics and Childhood” was dedicated to the media-specifc aesthetics of childhood in the French auteur cinema.
+The aim was to explore flm aesthetic strategies to depict childhood and to convey the experience of childhood through films: How do films such as “Le voyage du ballon rouge”, “Les vacances de M. Hulot”, “La rentrée des classes”, “Abouna”, “Tomboy”, “Ponette”, “Les quatre cents coups” and others convey the experience and perception of childhood and children?
 To what extent are child actors mediators for the aesthetic and media specifc characteristics of flm?
 To what extent is childhood to be understood not only as an educational, sociological or historical category, but also as a film aesthetic category?
-The project thus contributes to cultural sciences and flm studies as well as to childhood studies.
+The project thus contributed to cultural sciences and flm studies as well as to childhood studies.